XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: CONCLUSION

 \section{CONCLUSION}

-In this paper, we study users' unclicked sequences modeling in sequential recommender systems in order to enrich user representation.
-The importance of unclicked items is emphasized and then incorporated into our new learning model.
-For modeling sequential behaviors with unclicked data, we design a novel algorithm SRU2B, which adopts a symmetric metric learning with a triplet structure as well as confidence fusion network.
-The experiment results demonstrate the effectiveness of the SRU2B and verify the importance of unclicked sequences in the sequential recommendation.
+In this paper, we study users' unclicked sequence modeling in sequential recommender in order to enrich user representations.
+The importance of unclicked items is emphasized and then incorporated into our new recommendation model.
+For modeling sequential behaviors with unclicked data, we design a novel model XDM, which adopts the symmetric metric learning with a triplet structure as well as confidence fusion network.
+The experiment results demonstrate the effectiveness of the proposed XDM and verify the importance of unclicked sequences in the sequential recommendation.
+XDM has been fully deployed on EBR system of recommendation at Taobao.
+For sake of the space, the appendix is provided in the external link: \href{https://github.com/alicogintel/XDM}{https://github.com/alicogintel/XDM}